Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: The discrete model

-Notice that the last condition will ensure that if an individual samples only one potential parent, it will be its real parent.
-We could not do this assumption but the notations would become cumbersome (however, see Remark \ref{rem_colour_rule}).
+This condition ensures that if an individual samples only one potential parent, it is its real parent.
+We could omit this assumption but the notations would become cumbersome (however, see Remark \ref{rem_colour_rule}).
 Notice also that we allow the colouring rule to depend on $N$, which leaves more freedom.

 \begin{defi}[Graph colouring without extreme event] Fix $N\in\N^*$, $Q_N$ a probability distribution on $\N^*$, the space of types $E$ and a $(N,E)$-colouring rule $C_N$.
 A colouring of the graph $(V,E)$ is a function $f:V\rightarrow E$.
 Let $V_g$ be the vertices in the $g$-th generation.
 We construct a colouring $f$ recursively by first arbitrarily defining $f$ in $V_{0}$ and then extending the colouring to the subsequent generations using the colouring rule.
 Given that the colouring has been constructed in generation $g-1$, for any $v\in V_g$, let